prescientmoon/shimmeringmoon/README.md

 ## Future binaries

-3. `shimmering-server` will be a server which provides scoring data over HTTP.
+3. `shimmering-server` will be a server providing scoring data over HTTP.
-4. `shimmering-discord-presence` will be a client application that talks to `shimmeringmoon-server` in order to update your discord "currently playing" status in order to reflect the charts you are currently playing.
+4. `shimmering-discord-presence` will be a client application that talks to `shimmering-server` in order to update your discord "currently playing" status in order to reflect the charts you are currently playing.

 ### Fonts